 Verdant Health Commission is governed by a board of five commissioners, each elected for a term of six years by the registered voters in Public Hospital District No. 2, Snohomish County.
 The terms of the commissioners are staggered to expire in alternate years.

-Bob Knowles, Member
+Bob Knowles, President

 Karianna Wilson, Member